Wakoma/Lokal/roles/docs/files/domains.md

-# Domains and certificates
+# Domains & SSL

-Lokal provides 4 ways of securing your communication.
+Lokal provides a few ways of providing HTTPS.
 You need SSL certificates for your domain to be able to use HTTPS protocol.
-Lokal uses traefik for routing traffic to docker containers and thus is using traefik's capabilities.
+Lokal uses [traefik](https://traefik.io) for routing thus we are using its capabilities.

 ## HTTP challenge

-This is the simplest method that obtains certificates from Let's Encrypt using HTTP challenge.
-You need to own a domain and point it (and it's subdomains) to the Lokal's server IP.
-Set those variables inside your hosts files in vars sections.
+The simplest method for obtaining certificates from Let's Encrypt is using the HTTP challenge.
+Before you use this, you need to prepare your DNS A entries to point to your Lokal server.
+On Lokal side, use this as your [hosts vars](configuration.md).

 ```yaml
 email_acme: your@email.com